Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 Japanese maple leaves

 Now is also the perfect type to cut those hydrangeas and bring them indoors.
-They air dry beautifully to reveal different shades of green, mauve and bronze, and will last months as part of a simple floral arrangement.
+They air dry beautifully to reveal different shades of green, mauve and bronze, and will last months as part of a simple fall floral arrangement.

 Dried hydrangeas in a vase are a free way to decorate with natural elements for fall